LoanDepot Park: Technology and going green

 Instead of framing new technology with nostalgic elements as in retro parks, LoanDepot Park emphasizes the future.
 Besides electronic mixed-media artwork, technology is also unmistakably used for commercial purposes.
 As a way to market to Latino fans, many digital menu boards on the concession stands continuously switch from English to Spanish and back.
 Also, there are no hand-operated advertisement signs; ads are all computerized.

 An LED show illuminates the super columns during night games, and a rubber membrane lining the roof reduces heat-island effect.

 Santee explains:It's really just how technology is everywhere.
 You don't see any static ad panels in this building.
 It's all video-based, IPTV-based.
 It's all connected.
 The technology is the blood of the building.
 It flows through every vein, every piece of building.

 What it means is that [stadium operators] could run a third-inning (concession) special and it would pop up ...
 You could have the whole building with one sponsor for one moment, if you wanted to.
 Or you could do zones.
 It gives them maximum flexibility for however they want to present their partners as well as themselves.

-As part of its forward-thinking design, the venue is an efficient, environmentally-friendly green building in its use of materials, waste, and operation.
+As part of its forward-thinking design, the venue is an environmentally-friendly green building in its use of materials, waste, and operation.
 The selection of building materials included sealants, paint, and adhesives with low VOC (volatile organic compounds) to maximize good indoor-air quality.
 A white rubber membrane lining the roof reflects rays to reduce "heat-island effect."
 The extensive glass facade allows in natural light during the day and reduces reliance on artificial light.
 The suites are built with replenishable bamboo paneling instead of hardwood.
 Most construction waste was hauled away to recycling centers during the building phase.

 Palm trees and other native plant species around the building encourage biodiversity.
 Levy Restaurants, which runs some of the kitchens, gets most of its fresh-food supply directly from local farms that are within a 100 mi radius of the stadium.
 Approximately 6 e6gal of water a year are saved with the use of 249 waterless urinals.